madhuribasava/DataScienceProjects/Project7_AutismPrediction/ReadMe_AutismPrediction.md

 The project uses a dataset containing various metrics such as A1-A10 scores, age, gender, ethnicity,juandice,autism, etc. Ensure your data is cleaned and preprocessed before use.

 ## Model
 The project employs several machine learning algorithms, including K Nearest Neighbors, Decision Tree, LGBM (Light Gradient Boosting Machine), XGBRF (Extreme Gradient Boost-Random Forest), Cat Boost Classifier, Random Forest, Logistic Regression, and SVC (Support Vector Classifier).
-The models are trained on historical data to predict the risk of heart disease.
+The models are trained on historical data to predict the Autism.

 ## Evaluation
 Model performance is evaluated using metrics such as accuracy, and confusion matrix.